dwaite/connect/How-Sign-in-with-Apple-differs-from-OpenID-Connect.md

 ### Fixed

-The following issues have been addressed by Apple after the initial release of this document
+The following issues have been addressed by Apple after the initial release of this document:

 - Exchanging the authorization code according to https://developer.apple.com/documentation/signinwithapplerestapi/generate_and_validate_tokens should present a non-standard `grant_type=authorization_token` but using the standards-compliant `grant_type=authorization_code` actually works whereas the former does not, so the documentation is incorrect.